uzser/shekel-streamer/docs/github_execution_guide.md

 ## Enabling/Disabling Scheduled Running

+1. Go to your GitHub repository and click on the "Actions" tab.
+2. Click on the green "I understand my workflows, go ahead and enable them" button.
+3. Click on the "Scheduled App Run" workflow and then click on the "Enable workflow" button.

+For manual running, you can click on the "Run workflow" button.
+For scheduled running, you can enable or disable it by following these steps:

 1. Go to your GitHub repository and click on the "Settings" tab.
 2. Click on "Secrets and variables" in the left sidebar.
 Then click on "Actions".
 3. Click on "Variables" tab.